 Neo-Polycin HC Ointment

-Dosage Form: ophthalmic ointment
+Dosage form: ophthalmic ointment

-Neomycin and polymyxin B sulfates, bacitracin zinc, and hydrocortisone acetate ophthalmic ointment is a sterile antimicrobial and anti-inflammatory ointment for ophthalmic use.
+Neomycin and polymyxin B sulfates, bacitracin zinc and hydrocortisone acetate ophthalmic ointment is a sterile antimicrobial and anti-inflammatory ointment for ophthalmic use.
 Each gram contains: neomycin sulfate equivalent to 3.5 mg neomycin base, polymyxin B sulfate equivalent to 10,000 polymyxin B units, bacitracin zinc equivalent to 400 bacitracin units, hydrocortisone acetate 10 mg (1 %), in a white petrolatum and mineral oil base.

 Bacitracin zinc is the zinc salt of bacitracin, a mixture of related cyclic polypeptides (mainly bacitracin A) produced by the growth of an organism of the licheniformis group of Bacillus subtilis var Tracy.
 It has a potency of not less than 40 bacitracin units per mg.
-The structural formula is:

 Neomycin sulfate is the sulfate salt of neomycin B and C, which are produced by the growth of Streptomyces fradiae Waksman (Fam.
 Streptomycetaceae).
 It has a potency equivalent of not less than 600 μg of neomycin standard per mg, calculated on an anhydrous basis.
 The structural formulae are: